R-Young/PhylotypicStage/README.md

 Note: this repository and version control practices were a late stage addition... some code is not well vetted, yet.

 May 18, 2017:
 Working on developing independent contrast approaches for these stage clustered OGG expression data.
-Approach visualized below:
-d) Vertebrate Contrast:
+PhylotypicStage/IndependentContrast_Equations.jpg